SethMMorton/natsort/docs/source/intro.rst

     python setup.py build_sphinx

-:mod:`natsort` requires Python version 2.7 or greater or Python 3.3 or greater.
+:mod:`natsort` requires Python version 2.7 or greater or Python 3.2 or greater.
-Python 2.6 and 3.2 are no longer officially supported (no unit tests are performed) but it should work.

 The most efficient sorting can occur if you install the `fastnumbers <https://pypi.python.org/pypi/fastnumbers>`_ package (it helps